 I’m unsure if my situation counts as mitigating circumstances

 If you’re unsure whether you’re capable of taking an assessment and/or think that you might have mitigating circumstances, you are strongly encouraged to speak to someone who can help you assess the impact your circumstances are having on you.
-For example, you could speak to your doctor, a counsellor, a disability advisor, an advisor in the Students’ Union or your personal tutor.

 How do I submit a mitigating circumstances request?

 We have provided basic steps on how to raise a new mitigating circumstances request, provide a summary of circumstances, and linking an assessment to your mitigating circumstances request below.

 We strongly advise you to also read the Student Guide for Submitting a Mitigating Circumstances request via Student Records PDF, which includes screenshots of each of the steps outlined below and further guidance.